genericpnpmonit0r/OfficialMappings/readme.txt

 (same for the serverside only classes)
 (field names for things introduced after b1.2_02 are guesstimated) (argument/parameter names are guessed and or incomplete)

-todo: hashes for the jars too tired for this its 5am